The Sarbanes Oxley Act

 External auditors must report if they agree with management’s assessment of the company’s internal control over financial reporting.

-SEC and PCAOB have issued regulations, standards, and guidance to implement the Sarbanes-Oxley Act.
+The SEC and the PCAOB have issued regulations, standards, and guidance to implement the Sarbanes-Oxley Act.

 For instance, both SEC's regulations and PCAOB’s Auditing Standards state that management is required to base its assessment of the effectiveness of the company’s internal control over financial reporting on a suitable, recognized control framework established by a body of experts that followed due process procedures, including the broad distribution of the framework for public comment.